sibsankarb4/Digital-BankTransactionListApp/README.md

 # Digital-BankTransactionListApp

-Simplified and consolidated digital bank transaction management application using Java 8, Spring Boot/Microservices/Spring 4, Restful Services, Docker, AWS Lambda, Maven,Spring Data JPA, Junit, Mockito.
+Simplified and consolidated digital bank transaction management application using Java 8, Spring Boot/Microservices/Spring 4, Rest API, Docker, AWS Lambda, Maven, Spring Data JPA, Junit, Mockito.
+This application will take the input from different type of API end points, which will come from various third part banks/financial organizations.
+Then this application will process and transform those data and make one consolidated view list for a user, so that user can get the consolidated transactions list view for his/her all transaction for day/week/month/year across all his/her banks/financial institutes.